 The Trustscore for Funding Circle with TrustPilot is 9.5 out of 10, or “Excellent”.
 That rating is based on 557 reviews of the P2P platform.
-This puts it in similar company with the largest P2P lender Lending Club.
-The company has also been accredited by the Better Business Bureau since December of 2013, and has a rating of A+ on a scale of A+ to F.
+This puts it in a similar company with the largest P2P lender Lending Club.
+The company has also been accredited by the Better Business Bureau since December 2013 and has a rating of A+ on a scale of A+ to F.

 Borrowing Through Funding Circle

 Here’s how Funding Circle business loans work:

 Loan amounts.
 Funding Circle is more generous than other P2P lenders, who generally limit loans to not more than $40,000.
 Funding Circle will lend those who need a personal loan from a minimum of $25,000 up to a maximum of $500,000.
 That’s the kind of capital that many small businesses really need.